1214658495/my-wiki-test/docs/3_0_Data flow product.md

 ---
-sidebar_position: 20
+sidebar_position: 30
-title: Embedded Vision
 ---

-# Embedded Vision
+# Data collection and Playback product

 Let's discover **Docusaurus in less than 5 minutes**.